LtSnakePlissken/Q/docs/how-to-setup-validator.md

 ## Add your Validator to https://stats.q.org

+Your_Validator_Name can be chosen arbitrarily.
+It will be displayed in the statistics.
+If you want to disclose your ID, this could be something like OurCoolCompany - Don't trust, verify.
+You can use special characters, emojis as well as spaces.
+If you prefer to stay anonymous, we would appreciate to include the beginning of your validator Q address, so there is a link between your client and your address.
-If you want your validator to participate in the overall statistics, you can add an additional flag to the node entrypoint, it should look like this:
+If you want your validator to report to the network statistics, you can add an additional flag to the node entrypoint, it should look like this:

     node:
     image: $QCLIENT_IMAGE
     entrypoint: ["geth", "--ethstats=<Your_Validator_Name>:<Mainnet_access_key>@stats.q.org", "--datadir=/data", ...]

 In order to find out the Mainnet_access_key we ask you to write to us on Discord https://discord.gg/9vBCJFksNg.
-Also feel free to name your validator, you can use special characters, emoji as well as spaces.

 ## Launch Validator Node